ReznoRMichael/epic-games-store-roadmap-trello-version-history-changelog/README.md

 # Epic Games Store Roadmap — Version History / Changelog Parser

-> Presents a collected Epic Games Store Version History on a single page
+> Presents a collected Epic Games Store Changelog on a single page in a simple text form

 ## General info

 Written for practice.
 A simple Trello JSON file parser in PHP for showing the Epic Games Store Release Notes / Changelog on a single page.
-Uses Trello REST API and updates automatically.
+Uses Trello REST API so it updates automatically.

 ## Version History